avivharuzi/angular-starter-archive/README.md

 1. Application logic like services (which are common in the application scope) must be in **CoreModule**
 1. Shared components, directives and pipes must be in **SharedModule**
 1. Create feature modules (which will be lazy loaded) with plural name
-1. Never use **window** or **document** JavaScript objects directly because in SSR mode it does not exists, but there is a way to handle it with **isPlatformBrowser** from **@angular/platform-browser**
+1. Never use **window** or **document** JavaScript objects directly because in SSR mode it does not exist, but there is a way to handle it with **isPlatformBrowser** from **@angular/platform-browser**

 ### Feature Module Example (heroes)